biosaxs-dev/molass-library/paper.md

 8. ...
 (Kratky Plot)
 9. Original Structure (Electron Density) Estimation

 among which `Molass Library` currently supports only steps 3-8.
 For the first two steps, `SAngler` [@Shimizu:2016] can be used, while `DENSS` [@Grant:2018] is available for the last step.
 For all those steps, there already exist alternative software tools with various coverage.
 The most comprehensive and popular tool is `ATSAS` [@Manalastas-Cantos:ge5081], which is proprietary (closed-source) and consists of a suite of command line interface programs for each responsible step, coupled with GUI programs for them.
 Other tools include `BioXTAS RAW` [@Hopkins:jl5075], which is an open-source GUI application for such executable programs, some of which are open and others of which include ATSAS suite.
-In such a state of software availability for SEC-SAXS experiments, `Molass Library` can make larger part of the tools more open and flexible powered by the Python ecosystem.
+In such a state of software availability for SEC-SAXS experiments, `Molass Library` can help researchers by making larger part of the tools more open and flexible powered by the Python ecosystem.

 # Notable package dependence